Why Graduate School?

 Graduate School can be an excellent way to further your academic and professional interests after Whitman.
 Whether you are interested in applying as an undergraduate or as a Whitman alumni the Student Engagement Center has a variety of resources available to help you pursue graduate and professional degrees in a wide variety of fields and disciplines.
 You can do a number of things to improve your candidacy and to select the programs that best meet your needs and desires.
 See our Graduate School Guide for tips and timelines for the application process.

 Events: Graduate and professional school representatives often come to Whitman to recruit, so watch the student listserv for email announcements about these opportunities.
-The SEC also hosts an annual Grad School Fair every fall semester - see last year's here.
+The SEC also hosts a Grad School Fair each fall.

 Advising: As always, advising is available on your graduate and professional school options at the Student Engagement Center.
 Call us at 509-527-5183, email email@example.com, or come by Reid Campus Center, Room 219, to make an appointment.